W2DRZ Controller Support Web

 Clicking the button will bring up this dialog:

 When this window is opened, production data is read from the encoder and displayed in the center fields.
-When you select (click) an encoder shown in the middle list the current values for that encoder will be selected in the set fields below.
+When you select (click) an encoder shown in the middle list the current values for that encoder will be shown in the set fields below.
 Then you can change any of them and click the corresponding set button.
 The new value will be sent to the encoder and then the encoder settings will be re-read and displayed.

 You may configure the direction, address, and resolution as you require.
 The address is the value you are most likely to need to change.
 As shipped most encoders are set to address 0.
 The address has to be changed to 1 for use as an azimuth encoder.
 If you have two encoders set to the same address (0) then you must connect only one of them and change it's address before connecting both.